TedMcManus/Grid_Synth/README.md

 amplifier, the sound is processed by a digital [low-pass filter](https://mynewmicrophone.com/audio-eq-what-is-a-low-pass-filter-how-do-lpfs-work/) which has its own independent ADSR envelope that is triggered on every keypress.
 It will remain at its sustain level until every key is released.
 The filter envelope can be disabled by pressing the "on/off" button, which turns dark when the filter envelope is not enabled.
+The avid synthesist may note that the absence of a filter per voice makes this synthesizer "paraphonic" rather than "polyphonic," at which point I would kindly refer them to the source code so they can do it themselves :).

 The sound then passes into the effects section.
 First, the audio enters a stereo delay.
 By default, the delay is mono, but engaging the mono/stereo switch (where dark is stereo), the delay offers separate controls for the right and left audio channels.
 The user has control over feedback and the delay time.
 More information about